All Things Walking

 Mark Fenton Engineering physical activity back into American communities and lives

-Netwalking foster collaborative working relationships through walking meetings
+Netwalking foster collaborative working relationships through walking

 PATH Hawaii Connecting People and Places